 (iii) contact of a person with the child;

+(l) details of any —

+(i) specific healthcare needs of the child, including any medical condition; and

+(ii) allergies, including whether the child has been diagnosed as at risk of anaphylaxis;

+(m) details of any plan to be followed with respect to a specific healthcare need, medical condition or allergy referred to in paragraph (l);

+(n) details of any medication necessary for the management or treatment of a specific healthcare need, medical condition or allergy referred to in paragraph (l);

-(l) relevant details of the child’s medical history including current immunisation status and any allergies suffered by the child;
+(o) the immunisation status of the child;

-(m) any other relevant information relating to the child.
+(p) any other relevant information relating to the child.

 (3) A licensee must ensure that the enrolment form is updated annually.